loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/06-modular-time_en.md

 **Thermal Time Hypothesis** (Connes-Rovelli, 1994):

-The parameter $t$ of the modular flow is physical time!
+This hypothesis proposes that the parameter $t$ of the modular flow **can be physically interpreted as time**.

 **KMS Condition**: